-The ethnohistory of the Project Vicinity is reflected in the documented traditions of the Nisenan (Southern Maidu) and Konkow (Northwestern Maidu).
+The ethnohistory of the Project Vicinity is reflected in the documented traditions of the Nisenan (Southern Maidu) and Koncow (Northwestern Maidu).
 These groups (as well as the Maidu to the northeast) share a common language family and other traditions, but are sufficiently distinct to warrant individual discussions.
-The Yuba and American rivers, the focus of the APE and immediate environs, are home to Nisenan.
-Influences from the nearby Konkow in the data gathering area are also possible, and a discussion of their traditions is warranted.
+The Yuba and American rivers, the focus of the APE and immediate environs, are home to the Nisenan.
+Influences from the nearby Koncow in the Data Gathering Area are also possible, and a discussion of their traditions is warranted.